ActiveBrainAtlas/Datajoint_Interface/project_schemas/atlas_schema_python_v3/README.md

 ---
 ## Manually making the yaml file

-1) If the user prefers, the "step 1)" can be replaced with manually creating the yaml file with the following fields as follows:
+1) If the user prefers, the "step 1)" can be replaced with manually creating the yaml file with the following fields:
     - `ENV_DIR : <path to github repo>`
     - `DWNLD_ROOT_DIR : <path to where S3 files download to>`